Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Stationary transonic accretion solutions

-For a particular set of $\left[{\cal E},\lambda,\gamma\right]$, solution of eq. (\ref{anal50}) provides either no real positive root lying out side the gravitational black hole horizon implying that no acoustic horizon forms outside the black hole event horizon (non availability of the transonic solution) for that value of $\left[{\cal E},\lambda,\gamma\right]$, or provides one, two or three (at most) real positive roots lying outside the black hole event horizon.
-Typically, if the number of root is one, the critical point is of saddle type and a mono-transonic flow profile is obtained with a single acoustic horizon for obvious reason.
-Solution containing two critical saddle points implies the presence of a homoclinic orbit\footnote{A homoclinic orbit or a homoclinic connection is a bi-asymptotic trajectory converging to a saddle like orbit at time goes to positive or negative infinity.
+For a particular set of $\left[{\cal E},\lambda,\gamma\right]$, solution of eq. (\ref{anal50}) provides either no real positive root lying outside the gravitational black hole horizon implying that no acoustic horizon forms outside the black hole event horizon (non availability of the transonic solution) for that value of $\left[{\cal E},\lambda,\gamma\right]$, or provides one, two or three (at most) real positive roots lying outside the black hole event horizon.
+Typically, if only one root is found, the critical point is of saddle type and a mono-transonic flow profile is obtained with a single acoustic horizon for obvious reason.
+Solutions containing two critical saddle points imply the presence of a homoclinic orbit\footnote{A homoclinic orbit or a homoclinic connection is a bi-asymptotic trajectory converging to a saddle like orbit as time goes to positive or negative infinity.
 For our stationary systems, a homoclinic orbit on a phase portrait is realized as an integral solution that re-connects a saddle type critical point to itself and embarrasses the corresponding centre type critical point.
-For a detail description of such phase trajectory from a dynamical systems point of view, see, e.g., \cite{js99,diff-eqn-book,strogatz}.} on the phase plot and hence such solutions are excluded.
+For a detailed description of such phase trajectories from a dynamical systems point of view, see, e.g., \cite{js99,diff-eqn-book,strogatz}.} on the phase plot and hence such solutions are excluded.